Signs and symptoms of depression after childbirth vary, and they can range from mild to severe.

 Untreated, postpartum depression may last for many months or longer.

-With postpartum psychosis — a rare condition that typically develops within the first two weeks after delivery — the signs and symptoms are even more severe.
-Signs and symptoms of postpartum psychosis may include:
+With postpartum psychosis — a rare condition that typically develops within the first week after delivery — the signs and symptoms are even more severe.
+Signs and symptoms may include:

 - Confusion and disorientation